jugeeya/UltimateTrainingModpack/README.md

 [<img src="https://i.imgur.com/eSrtDyj.png">](https://i.imgur.com/eSrtDyj.png)
 [<img src="https://i.imgur.com/7Cd6utU.jpg">](https://i.imgur.com/7Cd6utU.jpg)

+#### Frame Advantage.
+*Currently only works on shield*.
+Practice moves on shield to find out the frame advantage of the moves performed.
+Best used with Infinite Shield.

 #### Save States
 At any time in Training Mode, you can press `Grab + Down Taunt` to save the state of training mode.
 This will save the position, state, and damage of each fighter, which can then be reverted to at any time with `Grab + Up Taunt`.
 Use this instead of the built-in training mode reset!

 #### Hitbox Visualization
 Currently, hitboxes and grabboxes are supported.
 When visualization is active, other move effects are temporarily turned off for easier visualization.

+#### Selecting Multiple Options
+Any submenu that allows you to toggle multiple options will randomize between only those options.
+This is the vast majority of items in the menu detailed below, and it's a huge change that allows for really deep practice.

+##### Mash Section
-##### Mash Toggles
+###### Mash Toggles
 *Note:* Combine this with the shield toggles to force the CPU to perform options OoS when their shield is damaged!

-###### Airdodge
-CPUs will mash airdodge on the first frame out of hitstun.
+CPUs will mash an option on the first frame possible out of hitstun.

-CPUs will also shield quickly if they are hit and remain grounded.
+Airdodge has specific logic that the CPU will also flash shield when landing.

+###### Followup Toggles
+Set a mash option to perform directly after the one specified with Mash Toggles.

+###### Mash in Neutral
+Set a CPU to mash specified option in neutral/idle state.

+##### Left Stick Section
-###### Jump
+###### DI
-CPUs will mash jump on the first frame out of hitstun.
+CPUs DI in the direction specified, relative to the player's facing position.

-###### Attack
+###### SDI
-CPUs will mash an attack on the first frame out of hitstun and when landing.
-Attacks that can be chosen include:
-- All aerials, followed by all specials
+Works the same way as the DI toggle, but choose a direction for the CPU to SDI every 4 frames of hitlag.

-###### Random
+###### Airdodge Direction
-CPUs will mash an aerial or grounded option on the first frame out of hitstun and when landing.
-The aerial options include:
-- Airdodge, jump, all aerials, all specials

-The grounded options include:
-- Jump, jab, all tilts, all smashes, all specials, grab, spotdodge, and rolls
+When a CPU is set to mash airdodge, it will use this direction as its airdodge direction.

+##### Chase Section
-##### Ledge Option
+###### Ledge Option
-CPUs will perform a random ledge option.
+CPUs will perform a random ledge option among the selected options.
-Specific ledge options that can be chosen include:
-- Normal, roll, jump, and attack

 CPUs will also perform a defensive option after getting up.

-##### Tech Option
+###### Tech Option
-CPUs will perform a random tech option.
+CPUs will perform a random tech option among the selected options.
-Specific tech options that can be chosen include:
-- In place, roll, and miss tech

 CPUs will also perform a defensive option after getting up.

-##### Defensive Option
+###### Defensive Option
-Choose the defensive option a CPU will perform after teching or getting up from the ledge.
+CPUs will perform the defensive option a CPU will perform after teching or getting up from the ledge, among the selected options.
-Specific options include:
-    Flash shield, spotdodge, and jab

-##### Shield
+##### Shield Section

-###### Infinite
+###### Shield Options
-CPUs will hold a shield that does not deteriorate over time or by damage.
+- Infinite: CPUs will hold a shield that does not deteriorate over time or by damage.

-###### Hold
-CPUs will hold a shield that does not deteriorate over time until hit for the first time.
+- Hold: CPUs will hold a shield that does not deteriorate over time until hit for the first time.

-#### Force CPU DI
-##### All DI Toggles
+###### OOS Offset
+The CPU will delay until the specified number of hits to perform an OoS option.

+###### OOS Reaction Time
+The CPU will delay a specified number of frames before performing an OoS option.

+#### Aerials Section
+Edit how the CPU performs aerials.

+##### Fast Fall
-##### Specified Direction
+##### Full Hops
-CPUs DI in the direction specified, relative to the player's facing position.

-##### Random Direction
+##### Falling Aerials
-CPUs DI randomly in or away.
+##### Fast Fall Delay
+Specified in frames (from apex of CPU's jump).

 <a name="build"/>